DevDegree/eng-intern-challenge/typescript/RATIONALE.md

 - Expecting input lengths between 1 and 10,000
 - Braille input strings will not contain consecutive number or capital prefixes
 - Braille input strings may contain consecutive spaces, and the resulting English translation will have consecutive spaces
+- Trailing capital or number prefixes will be omitted from the translated string

 - Error handling exists for inputs that violates any above assumed criteria